 Employees with a least two years' continuous employment are entitled to a statutory redundancy payment if they are dismissed by reason of redundancy.
 The amount of statutory redundancy pay to which an employee is entitled depends on his or her age, length of service and weekly pay (up to a maximum weekly limit of £400).
 Employees may also be entitled to contractual redundancy pay, over and above their statutory entitlement.

 A contract of employment that is issued for a fixed term of less than two years to avoid the employer having to pay statutory redundancy pay is not unlawful.
-However, the
+However, the expiry of a fixed term contract amounts to a dismissal in law.
+Therefore, if the employee is

 Already a subscriber?